 A few days ago I held a pitch in front of six venture capitalists.
-We had finished our slides late and so I didn't have much time to practise.
-I was a little nervous getting on stage but in the end we made it well through the pitch and were very happy with the results.
+We had finished our slides late and so I didn't have much time to practice.
+I was a little nervous getting on stage, but in the end we made it well through the pitch and were very happy with the results.

 What's been your biggest business challenge?
 How did you overcome it?
 (Or how are you trying to overcome it?)

 My biggest business challenge has been to find a supplier for Blackbun Fashion.
 I had invented this new product called the Blackbun, which is a hair accessory that makes volume curls.
 Since the product was completely new, it was extremely difficult to find a supplier.
 There was no knowledge about manufacturing techniques or machines that could be used.
 After contacting many, many potential suppliers - I didn't even know what kind of supplier would be able to manufacture my product and I got very creative, from sock factories to hosiery companies - I found this tiny family business in Lithuania whose owner believed in me and the idea.
 It took us almost a year and many feedback loops to end up with how the Blackbun is today.

 Ideas!
 I have a very active, creative mind, and sometimes I cannot stop it from racing when I want to sleep.
 So it keeps revolving around problems I'd like to solve, and then I have to turn on the light in the middle of the night to write things down...again and again until I get really annoyed.